Ivory Coast: Regional bank ally of Laurent Gbagbo quits

 Late on Saturday he said he rejected the resignation of Mr Dacoury-Tabley.

-The Central Bank of West African States groups the treasuries of eight West African countries.'Technical reasons'
+The Central Bank of West African States groups the treasuries of eight West African countries.

 The European Union had said it would impose sanctions on Mr Dacoury-Tabley, making his position untenable.